youktinath/Trying-Hard/README.md

 # Trying-Hard
- I will try my best to solve problems from leencode, hackerrank etc with Java, lol.
+ I will try my best to solve problems from leetcode, hackerrank etc with Java, lol.